EmmanuelMmanda/laravel-obfs/README.md

    ```

    ***mObfs.cnf**
-   Udate the confguration as specified and level of obfuscation desired.
+   Update the confguration as specified and your level of obfuscation desired.

 ### Usage